marvin2309/backend-bananenbrot/README.md

 # backend-bananenbrot
 A phenomenal Spring Application.
-Made by the famous Rueben Und Kraut AG.
+Made by the famous Rueben Und Kraut AG